Reasons to move to san francisco

-The city is home not only to many shops and bars, it is a place where sports fans can cry for several professional teams.
-The city has been ranked number 1 in the study that was analyzing which metropolitan areas of the US has provided the biggest number of Major Leaguers since 1920.
+The city is home not only to many shops and bars, but it is also a place where sports fans can cry for several professional teams.
+The city has been ranked number 1 in the study that was analyzing which metropolitan areas of the US have provided the biggest number of Major Leaguers since 1920.
 Now, there are professional leagues in baseball, football, basketball.
 The city is also known for its annual Marathon, Escape from Alcatraz triathlon, and many modern facilities to go in for sports.

 People who want to move to San Francisco should be prepared to see many different ethnicities walking along its streets.
-In addition to white and African Americans, you will be surrounded by Asian, Hispanic population and many mixed races.
+In addition to white and African Americans, you will be surrounded by Asian, Hispanic populations and many mixed races.
 In addition, the number of religious groups is at her extensive too: there are Christians, Jews, Buddhists, Hindus, Muslims as well as people with no religion at all.

 15. Developed transportation